lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 2019-2020 Contract Values per cluster (The most important):
 ![second pic]({{ site.baseurl }}/images/image7.png)

 So which model should we 'trust', Hclust or KMeans?
 Hard to say definitively.
-However for the contract value plots above, it seems that both methods generation roughly the same clusters (this is encouraging).
+However for the contract value plots above, it seems that both methods generate roughly the same clusters (this is encouraging).

 Ultimately this is where some other logic and/or domain knowledge can be applied.
 Intuitively speaking given that KMeans classifies points and their clusters on the distance between similar data points (more specifically the distance to the closest centre of the cluster), it is fair to say that this may be a better clustering tool for fitting the data then HClust.